leonid-dalin/pokemon-tcg-metagame-simulator/README.md

 *   `matchup_network.html`: An interactive network graph visualizing deck matchups and identified RPS cycles.
 *   `metagame_history_full.csv`: (If enabled) A full record of the metagame state at every generation, for deep analysis.

-The console will also output key metrics, such as convergence generation, top decks in each tier, and detected RPS cycles.

 ---

 ## 📈 Example Results (Based on BLK/WHT Standard 2025 Data) | Replicator Dynamics